-The system may be postselected in a state $E_f$, represented by a positive operator not necessarily having trace one, by making a subsequent measurement.
-For instance, one could make a projective measurement of an observable $\Hat{S}_f$, and analyze the output of the detector separately for each possible outcome $S_f$ \cite{Aharonov1964}.
-In this case, the postselection states are the projectors $E_f=|S_f\rangle\langle S_f|$; or one could make a POV measurement of the system \cite{Wiseman2002}, then $E_f$ are not necessarily projectors; or, still, one could make a probabilistic postselection of the data \cite{DiLorenzo2012a}.
+The system may be post--selected in a state $E_{f}$, represented by a positive operator not necessarily having trace one \cite{Watanabe1955,Aharonov1964,Barnett2000,Barnett2001,Pegg2002} by making a subsequent measurement.
+More precisely, the post--selected state is the normalized semipositive definite operator $E_{f}/\Tr(E_{f})$, which allows to make retrodictions about the past behavior of the system and which differs, in general, from the predictive state after the measurement $\rho_{f}$.
+Indeed, the two states coincide only if the post--selection measurement is a projective one.
+For instance, one could make a projective measurement of an observable $\hat{S}_{f}$, and analyze the output of the detector separately for each possible outcome $S_{f}$ \cite{Aharonov1964}.
+In this case, the post--selection states are the projectors $E_{f}=|S_{f}\rangle\langle S_{f}|$; or one could make a POV measurement of the system \cite{Wiseman2002}, then $E_{f}$ are not necessarily projectors; or, still, one could make a probabilistic post--selection of the data \cite{DiLorenzo2012a}.